coronalabs/plugins-lua-template/Readme.markdown

 * a `build/sdk` folder
 * a zip file in `build/` that will contain all the files in `build/sdk`.
 This is the file you should submit.

+## Testing your plugin

+The following assumes you have used the `create_project.sh` utility above to create a new project.

+### main.lua

+There is a `main.lua` file in the `Corona` directory.
+The code in this folder will access your plugin's functionality.

+You should modify this code to access functionality offered by your plugin.

+### iOS

+Open the 'ios/PluginTestApp.xcodeproj' of your project.
+You can then launch a test app via Xcode.

+### Android

+Open a Terminal into the `android` directory of your project and run the `build_app.sh` shell script.
+This will build an __unsigned__ .apk in the `bin/` folder.
+You can sign this with jarsigner and install on your device for testing.